SKIP TO CONTENT

 Left Ventricular Assist Device (LVAD)

-The INTEGRIS Advanced Cardiac Care program offers heart assist devices to give end-stage heart patients the opportunity to live more complete, normal and active lives while living with end-stage heart failure.
+The INTEGRIS Health Advanced Cardiac Care program offers heart assist devices to give end-stage heart patients the opportunity to live more complete, normal and active lives while living with end-stage heart failure.

 What is a Left Ventricular Assist Device (LVAD)?